shantanu109/WolfJobs/CONTRIBUTING.md

 # Contributing to WolfJobs!!

-The following is a set of guidelines for contributing to BurnOut.
+The following is a set of guidelines for contributing to WolfJobs.
 We are open to suggestions to enhance our project.

 ## Table of Contents: